Yates out of Vuelta as team-mate Groves wins stage

 BikeExchange-Jayco said the 2018 Vuelta winner suffered a "light fever and body aches" overnight and was withdrawn "with rider health and wellbeing our priority".

-Pavel Sivakov, of Ineos Grenadiers, who was running ninth overall, also withdre, along with three riders from the Kern Pharma team - Spain's Roger Adria, Hector Carretero and Pau Miquel Delgado.
+Pavel Sivakov, of Ineos Grenadiers, who was running ninth overall, also withdrew, along with three riders from the Kern Pharma team - Spain's Roger Adria, Hector Carretero and Pau Miquel Delgado.
 Britain's Ethan Hayter was one five riders to withdraw with Covid-19 on Tuesday.

 France's Alaphilippe, 30, who won the world title in 2020 and 2021, was taken to hospital with heavy strapping on his shoulder.